kartikprabhu20/YourEuro/docs/_posts/2019-07-03-Reflection.md

         <li><p><b><i>P1</i></b> are slightly lower issues, which also needs to be resolved before releasing the product</p></li>
         <li><p><b><i>P2</i></b> are least priority bugs, over which features can take precedence.</p></li>
     </ul>
-<p>But in the end, everyone would expect a bug-free flawless app and all the bugs in resolved status.</p>